-Marco Taisch, professor of operations management and advanced and sustainable manufacturing at the School of Management at the Politecnico di Milano (Polytechnic University of Milan), is committed at the forefront with regards to the issue of Industry 4.0 and of IoT application to the manufacturing industry.
+Marco Taisch, professor of operations management and advanced and sustainable manufacturing at the School of Management of the Politecnico di Milano (Polytechnic University of Milan), is committed at the forefront with regards to the issue of Industry 4.0 and of IoT application to the manufacturing industry.

 Q: Industry 4.0 is also defined as the “fourth industrial revolution”.
 What is the real meaning of “revolution” in this case?

-In my opinion, Industry 4.0 combines technological innovation - which materialises in the spread of IoT technologies within factories – with a deep organisation change.
+In my opinion, Industry 4.0 combines technological innovation, which materialises in the spread of IoT technologies within factories, with a deep organisation change.
 In other words, the real revolution is primarily cultural: processes, tasks, professional profiles are changing and so are the required skills.

 Q: If professional profiles are changing, should fundamental training processes be updated?

 MT: Of course.
-There are very good universities capable of offering an appropriate training to young people, enabling them to enter the work market and become real resources for enterprises.
+There are very good universities capable of offering appropriate training to young people, enabling them to enter the work market and become real resources for enterprises.

 In any case, technological training is made not only in polytechnic universities and other kinds of universities.
-It is important that even technical institutes should work on programmes, so that they may be as close as possible to the requirements of the industry world.
+It is important that even technical institutes should work on programmes, so that they may be as close as possible to the requirements of the industry.
 The industry is dramatically accelerating its development through digitalisation.

 Q: Let’s come back to technologies and to the impact of Industry 4.0 on the Italian industry.

 MT: Italy is the second-largest manufacturing country in Europe.
-To maintain and, if possible, even to improve this position, it is necessary not only to pass through a generic traditional innovation, but, on the contrary, there must be a process of factory digitalisation.
-The aim is to facilitate and support the spread of the enterprises' connectivity.
+To maintain and, if possible, even to improve this position, it is necessary not only to pass through a generic traditional innovation, but on the contrary, there must be a process of factory digitalisation.
+The aim is to facilitate and support the spread of the enterprises’ connectivity.

 In practise, this means the creation of smart manufacturing, such as the production of products and services with the support of information technologies, and the creation of new business models.
-This is an intense programme, which can however definitely be sustained by the Italian enterprises, provided that in the approach to this issue our peculiarities are respected.
+This is an intense programme which can, however, definitely be sustained by the Italian enterprises — provided that in the approach to this issue our peculiarities are respected.

 Q: Could you please elaborate?

-MT: The Italian manufacturing industry is recognised worldwide for its quality and strong customisation of product offering.
-However, the "Made in Italy" characterisation is missing and we must enhance the importance of this part.
+MT: The Italian manufacturing industry is recognised worldwide for its quality and strong customisation of product offerings.
+However, the “Made in Italy” characterisation is missing and we must enhance the importance of this part.

 As a country we can work towards a digitalised manufacturing industry for advanced design, where the leading role is played by people who must adequately be trained and updated.
 We must concentrate on this aspect.